khanarbazz/Cleaning-Managing-and-Analyzing-Data-in-Excel/README.md

 - Microsoft Excel (any version that supports the features used in this project)

 ## Examples

-- Data Summary: Using pivot tables to provide an overview of the data.
+- **Data Summary**: Using pivot tables to provide an overview of the data.
--Employee Information Finder: Using lookup functions and data validiation to retrieve employee details.
+- **Employee Information Finder**: Using lookup functions and data validation to retrieve employee details.
--Salary Spread: Analyzing salary distribution using statistical functions and charts.
+- **Salary Spread**: Analyzing salary distribution using statistical functions and charts.
--Salary vs. Rating: Creating scatter plots to visualize the relationship between salary and performance ratings.
+- **Salary vs. Rating**: Creating scatter plots to visualize the relationship between salary and performance ratings.
--Report of Indian Staff: Reporting data specific to employees from India and New Zealand
+- **Report of Indian Staff and New Zealand Staff**: Reporting data specific to employees from India and New Zealand.

 ## Contributing